 COLUMBIA STUDENT HEALTH INSURANCE/WAIVER RATES & FORMS

-All returning students must enroll or waive the Columbia Student Health Plan each spring, or they will not be able to pre-register for fall classes.
+All returning full-time students must enroll or waive the Columbia Student Health Plan each spring, or they will not be able to register for fall classes.
 Incoming first-year students must enroll or waive the Columbia Student Health Plan once admitted.
 If waiving coverage, you will need to provide proof of comparable coverage.
 Visit the orientation page for a complete list of action items and deadlines for incoming students and returning students.

 Here is a summary of key information for the upcoming academic year: